 - Fatigue and irritability

 How is a rotavirus infection diagnosed?
-Your caregiver will examine you and ask about your signs and symptoms.
-If you have diarrhea, tell your caregiver when it started, and how often it occurs.
-Your caregiver may check you for signs of dehydration.
+Your healthcare provider will examine you and ask about your signs and symptoms.
+If you have diarrhea, tell your healthcare provider when it started, and how often it occurs.
+Your healthcare provider may check you for signs of dehydration.
 A sample of your bowel movement may be sent to a lab to be tested for a rotavirus infection.

 How is a rotavirus infection treated?
 A rotavirus infection may go away without treatment.
 You will need treatment for rotavirus if you are dehydrated, or at risk for dehydration:

 Extra liquids: You may need to drink extra liquids or give extra liquids to your child.
 You or your child may need oral rehydrating solution (ORS).
 This is a drink that contains the right amount of salt, sugar, and minerals in water.
 Ask how much liquid you or your child should drink each day.
 If you breastfeed, continue to breastfeed your baby.

 How can I help prevent the spread of a rotavirus infection?

 Get your baby vaccinated: The rotavirus vaccine helps protect your baby from rotavirus infection.
 The vaccine may also help decrease your baby's symptoms if he gets a rotavirus infection.
 The rotavirus vaccine is usually given at 2 months, 4 months, and 6 months of age.
 The vaccine may be given as early as 6 weeks of age.
 The vaccine cannot be given once your baby is 8 months old.
 Ask for more information about rotavirus vaccine, and if your baby should get it.

 Clean items that may be infected.
 Use chlorine-based disinfectants to clean surfaces, toilets, toys, and shared items in your home.